New York college cancels workshop with designer John Galliano

 “Unfortunately, we could not reach consensus with Mr. Galliano on the conditions of this conversation, and the program could not move forward,” the school said.

-A spokeswoman for Parsons would not comment further on the disagreement or whether the complaints, including an online petition with over 2,000 signatories against Galliano’s visit, had affected the decision.
+A spokeswoman for Parsons would not comment further on the disagreement, or whether the complaints, including an online petition against Galliano’s visit with over 2,000 signatories, affected the decision.

-Liz Rosenberg, Galliano’s publicist, said in an email on Wednesday, “John will not be commenting nor will I on his behalf.
-So sorry.”
+Liz Rosenberg, Galliano’s publicist, did not respond to requests for comment on Wednesday.

-Before his trial, a British newspaper published a video of a third episode in which Galliano could be seen taunting people at a nearby table, saying, “I love Hitler, and people like you would be dead,” and calling them ugly.
-Shortly thereafter, Dior fired him from his position as creative director, and he was shunned by many prominent people in the fashion world.
+Before his trial, a video of a third episode was published by a British newspaper in which Galliano could be seen drunkenly taunting people at a nearby table, saying, “I love Hitler, and people like you would be dead,” and calling them ugly.
+Dior fired him from his position as creative director shortly afterwards, and he was shunned by many prominent people in the fashion world.

-Galliano apologized to the court for his behavior and said he had since sought treatment for alcohol and sedatives to which he said he was addicted and which he partly blamed for the outbursts.
+Galliano apologized to the court for his behavior, and said he had since sought for treatment for alcohol and sedatives to which he said he was addicted and which he partly blamed for the outbursts.

 Since his downfall, Galliano designed a wedding dress for the model Kate Moss, and, earlier this year, spent several weeks working at Oscar de la Renta’s studio in New York, preparing for de la Renta’s New York Fashion Week show in February.